 The projects successfully bid for during the current (2014-2020) Erasmus+ and ESC programmes will continue to receive EU funding for the full duration of the project, including those where funding runs beyond 2020.
 Find out more information about the new programme here.

 From September 2021 on, thousands of students will be able to study and do work placements across the world through the Turing scheme, a new programme that replaces the UK’s participation in Erasmus+.
-Find out more information about the transition period of the Erasmus programme here.
+Visit the Turing Scheme site for more information.

 Do I need a visa to study in the UK?